 The proposed project would have the potential to result in significant adverse traffic impacts at eight study area intersections during one or more analyzed peak hours.
-Implementation of signal timing changes are being proposed and would provide mitigation for some of the anticipated traffic impacts.
+Implementation of signal timing changes are being proposed and would provide mitigation for some, but not all, of the anticipated traffic impacts.
 These proposed traffic engineering improvements are subject to review and approval by DOT.
-In the absence of the application of mitigation measures, the impacts would remain unmitigated.
+In the absence of the application of mitigation measures, the impacts would remain unmitigated and consequently, constitute unavoidable significant adverse traffic impacts.

-Assuming all the proposed mitigation measures were implemented, unmitigated potential impacts would remain at 9 lane groups at six analyzed intersections during the analyzed weekday AM peak hour, at 14 lane groups at eight analyzed intersections during the analyzed weekday midday peak hour, and at 7 lane groups at five analyzed intersections during the analyzed Saturday peak hour.
-These unmitigated impacts would constitute unavoidable adverse impacts.
+Assuming all the proposed mitigation measures were implemented, unmitigated potential significant impacts would remain at 9 lane groups at six analyzed intersections during the analyzed weekday AM peak hour, at 14 13 lane groups at eight analyzed intersections during the analyzed weekday midday peak hour, and at 7 six lane groups at five four analyzed intersections during the analyzed Saturday peak hour.
+These unmitigated significant impacts would constitute unavoidable adverse impacts.

 Traffic conditions during the period when construction-related traffic is anticipated to be highest were evaluated.
 The analysis determined that construction traffic associated with peak construction period activity would have the potential to result in significant adverse traffic impacts at eight study area intersections during one or more analyzed construction period peak hours.
 Although these impacts would be temporary, measures to address these temporary impacts were considered.
-Implementation of signal-timing changes are being proposed and would provide mitigation for some of the potential temporary traffic impacts.
-These proposed traffic engineering improvements are subject to review and approval by DOT.
-In the absence of the application of mitigation measures, the temporary impacts would remain unmitigated.
+Implementation of signal-timing changes are being proposed and would provide mitigation for some, but not all, of the potential temporary traffic impacts.
+These proposed traffic engineering improvements measures are subject to review and approval by DOT.
+In the absence of the application of mitigation measures, the temporary impacts would remain unmitigated and consequently, constitute unavoidable significant adverse traffic impacts.

-With the implementation of all of the proposed mitigation measures, unmitigated potential impacts would remain at 6 lane groups at five analyzed intersections during the analyzed construction AM peak hour and at 10 lane groups at six analyzed intersections during the analyzed construction midday peak hour.
-These unmitigated impacts would constitute unavoidable adverse impacts.
+With the implementation of all of the proposed mitigation measures, unmitigated potential significant impacts would remain at 6 lane groups at five analyzed intersections during the analyzed construction AM peak hour and at 10 lane groups at six analyzed intersections during the analyzed construction midday peak hour.
+These unmitigated significant impacts would constitute unavoidable adverse impacts.

-According to a preliminary assessment of construction generated pedestrian activity, six pedestrian elements were identified as potential impact locations.
-In the event it is found that measures fully mitigating such temporary impacts are infeasible, then unmitigable significant adverse impacts could occur at the identified pedestrian elements.
+According to a preliminary assessment of construction generated pedestrian activity, six seven pedestrian elements were identified as potential significant impact locations.
+In the event it is found that measures fully mitigating such temporary impacts are infeasible or inadequate, then unmitigable significant adverse impacts could occur at the identified pedestrian elements.

 The construction analysis concludes that construction of the proposed project would have the potential to result in a significant adverse construction noise impact at the residential building at 359 Southern Boulevard.
 Source or path controls beyond those already identified in Section 2.15 were considered for feasibility and effectiveness in reducing the level of construction noise at the receptors that have the potential to experience significant adverse construction noise impacts.
 These measures may include enclosing the concrete pump and concrete mixer trucks at any time that the mixer barrels would be spinning in a shed or tunnel including two or three walls and a roof, with the opening or openings facing away from receptors.
 Additionally, selecting quieter equipment models for cranes, generators, compressors, and lifts may result in a reduction in noise levels from construction during superstructure and subsequent phases.
 These measures, if implemented, would partially mitigate the predicted construction noise impacts, because there would still be times when construction of the proposed project would result in exceedances of acceptable noise levels at these receptors.
-Therefore, the significant adverse construction-period noise impacts.
+Therefore, the significant adverse construction-period noise impacts would be considered partially mitigated, resulting in unavoidable significant adverse construction-period noise impacts.